Battle of Plovdiv (1878): Battle

 Suleiman Pasha's army consisted of 50,000-60,000 men, but him and 10,000-15,000 others fled east to defend Plovdiv, leaving Faud Pasha with about 35,000 to defend.
-Meanwhile, Shuvalov's coloumn was struggling in Karatair since the column under Shuvalov hasn't arrived.
-A counter attack by the Paul regiment and Wilhelminov's coloumn finally arriving pushed the Turks back.
+Meanwhile, Shuvalov's coloumn was struggling in Karatair since the column under Shuvalov hadn't arrived.
+A counterattack by the Paul regiment and Wilhelminov's column finally arriving pushed the Turks back.
 Shuvalov lost 300 men.
 Faud Pasha abandoned his positions and took new positions along the mountains of Dermendere.
 Wilhelminov followed him along the base and Faud counter-attacked 3 times.
 Each one of them failed and the Ottomans lost 600 men while the Russians lost 60.
 On the same day (January 16) Gurko seeing the bridges destroyed, ferried the horses of the 2nd cavalry division to the fort of Karagatch where Suliemans rear was.
 Russian forces captured all 18 guns, but lost 260 men.

 In the early morning hours of January 17, captain Burago, commander of the 2nd Dragoon Squadron was tasked with conducting reconnaissance.
 However, he turned this into an opportunity to take Plovdiv.
 Him and his 63 men entered the city on horseback and stunned the defenders.
 Gurko sent the rest of the army hearing this and the town was liberated the next morning.
 Gurko sent the Caucasian brigade led by Mikhail Skobelev to chase the remaining troops.

 Aftermath

-The battle Plovdiv was a sigfificant battle of the 1877-78 Russo Turkish war.
+The battle of Plovdiv was a sigfificant battle of the 1877–78 Russo Turkish war.
 Not only did it break the stalemate in the Balkan region, but also defeated the Ottoman military there.
-The Ottomans lost 5000 killed or wounded, 2000 taken prisoners and 114 guns lost.
-Russia only had 1300 casulties.
-The Russians pushed on, capturing Adrianople and almost captured Constantinople, but Britain sent its warships there and make Russia sign for peace at the Treaty of San Stefano and the later Treaty of Berlin.
+The Ottomans lost 5,000 killed or wounded, 2,000 taken prisoners and 114 guns lost.
+Russia only had 1,300 casualties.
+The Russians pushed on, capturing Adrianople and almost captured Constantinople, but Britain sent its warships there and made Russia sign for peace at the Treaty of San Stefano and the later Treaty of Berlin.